canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week4.sec1.11.to.1.12.md

 | 1.    |  001          |  001              | 000       |
 | 2.    |  101          |  001              | 100       |
 | 3.    |  110          |  001              | 111       |

+None of these sums in *C* so we can detect error pattern.
+Error pattern is *u* = 001.

 For 000;